-- Read the information in the booklet to understand what you will learn as part of each course at A-level. - Check what the entry requirements for each subject are, as well as which skills are required. - > Consider what you could be doing to prepare now for success at GCSE. - Work out whether you are prepared to take on at least five hours' independent study per subject, per week.
-Is a strongly academic path right for you? - > Think about what subjects you enjoy. - Speak to your teachers and see if they think you are suited to that subject. - Keep an open mind: there are several subjects you will not have studied before, but which you might be really good at. - Try to think about what you might like to do at University or even as a career.
+- Read the information in the booklet to understand what you will learn as part of each course. - Consider whether A levels, vocational courses, a mixture of the two, or a T level is the most appropriate route for you. - Check what the entry requirements for each subject are, as well as which skills are required. - > Consider what you could be doing to prepare now for success at GCSE. - Work out whether you are prepared to take on at least five hours' independent study per subject, per week.
+Is a strongly academic path right for you? - > Think about what subjects you enjoy. - > Speak to your teachers and see if they think you are suited to that subject. - Keep an open mind: there are several subjects you will not have studied before, but which you might be really good at. - Try to think about what you might like to do at university or even as a career.
 If you know this, look up their subject entry requirements so that you have an idea of which subjects you will need. - > If you are unsure of this, choose subjects you enjoy and that you are good at. - Choose subjects that complement each other and give you flexibility if you change your mind about your career choices later. - Make sure that the options you choose include units that are of interest to you and that you will be happy studying for two years. - Do not pick options based on your friends' choices or your current teacher; the subjects you choose have to be right for you. - > Apply using the Internal or External Application form!

 Page no.

 3 Welcome

-5 Studying at Maria Fidelis Sixth Form
+4 Studying at Maria Fidelis Sixth Form

-6 Making the Choice
+5 Making the Choice

-7 Contents
+6 Contents

-9 Art & Design
+7 Art & Design

-10 Applied Science

-11 Biology
+8 Biology

-12 Business
+9 Business

-13 Chemistry
+10 Chemistry

-14 Classical Civilisation
+11 Classical Civilisation

+12 Computer Science

+13 Criminology

-15 English Literature
+14 English Literature

+15 Economics

 16 EPQ

-17 French / Spanish / German
+17 French / Spanish

 18 Further Mathematics

 19 Geography

-20 History
+20 Health & Social Care

-21 Latin
+21 History

 22 Mathematics

+23 Physics

-23 Politics
+24 Politics

-24 Psychology
+25 Psychology

-25 Religious Studies
+26 Religious Studies

-26 Sociology
+27 Sociology

+28 Sports Science

+29 T Level: Laboratory Science